Skip to content

 810 M.L.K.
 Jr Dr SW, Atlanta, GA 30314

 Real Atlannuh folks know that Busy Bee Cafe is where you want to be for a real soul food meal.
 This spot has been around for decades and is currently owned by Tracy Gates.
-Their years and years of excellence were recently recognized by the Jams Beard Foundation.
+Their years and years of excellence have been recognized by the Jams Beard Foundation and Michelin Bib Gourmand.
 We love their candied yams and cornbread dressing in particular, and the wait is worth it!

 Photo: barofthailand.com